davidjosearaujo/dissertation/docs/5G Emulated Network/Notes.md

 	- [ ] One is the default one, for control
 	- [ ] Other is for NAUN3s
 		- [ ] In this one, the multiple PDU Sessions will be established

+I've created an [issue](https://github.com/aligungr/UERANSIM/issues/756) in UERANSIM GitHub repo regarding the faillure in creating the multiple PDU Sessions.
 # Implement EAP-TLS
 ## EAP Framework Topology Perspective
 ![[topology-EAP.png]]